bvanpeski/kandji2snipe/README.md

 ### API Mapping

-To get the database fields for Snipe-IT Custom Fields, go to Custom Fields inside of your Snipe-IT instance, scroll down past Fieldsets to Custom Fields, click the column selection and button and make sure the 'DB Field' checkbox is checked.
+To get the database fields for Snipe-IT Custom Fields, go to Settings and then Custom Fields inside of your Snipe-IT instance, scroll down past Fieldsets to Custom Fields, click the column selection button and make sure the 'DB Field' checkbox is checked.
 Copy and paste the DB Field name for Snipe-IT under *platform*-api-mapping sections in your `settings.conf` file.

 To get the API mapping fields for Kandji, refer to Kandji's [Device Details](https://api-docs.kandji.io/#e320f334-d7d4-4c15-b75d-bc956b2943d5) API example response.